 We talk a lot in treatment about compulsive behaviors functioning as self-soothing mechanisms.
-In the 5-Day Intensive Outpatient Program, we construct a genogram of each participant’s family history.
+In the 5-Day Intensive Outpatient Program, we often construct a genogram of each participant’s family history.
 Invariably, someone will say “Yeah, whatever.
 I don’t want to waste time blaming my parents for my being a sex addict.”

 It’s always tough at this juncture.
 As clinicians, we want clients to accept responsibility for choices made.
 Yet we also want to present some explanations (not justifications and not excuses!) for how these coping mechanisms might have come into being: What emotionally dysregulating material is present, and how does sexually compulsive behavior obliterate those intolerable feelings?

 Recent findings in epigenetics are fascinating to those of us working in the addiction field.
 If you’re inclined to view compulsive behavior as a way to manage affect, epigenetics has us now considering how our ancestors’ responses to their environments are expressed genetically.
 What!?
-It’s a provocative rabbit hole in the Nature vs. Nurture discusssion!
+It’s a provocative rabbit hole in the Nature vs. Nurture discussion!

 Hoping to provide this article to the next IOP client who says “Yeah, whatever” during a genogram lecture!